usnistgov/nr-prose-ns3-module/doc/source/nr-prose-design.rst

 entities.
 This class was extended with functions to add SL-SRB's logical channels to transport signaling messages needed for unicast direct communication procedures and discovery messages.
-NrSlUeBwpmRrcSapProvider class was extended with the interface definition that allows LteUeRrc to use those methods.
+NrSlUeBwpmRrcSapProvider class was extended with the interface definition that allows NrUeRrc to use those methods.